LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Methodology

 \subsubsection{Edge Point Extraction}

-In keypoints extraction, we use a strategy similar to 2D image keypoints, which are corner or edge points.
-Here, we also extract the representative edge points as our keypoints in 3D LiDAR scans.
-A LiDAR scan can be roughly divided into two types: edge points and plane points.
+In keypoint extraction, we roughly divide a LiDAR point cloud into two types: edge points and plane points.
 The main difference between edge points and plane points is the smoothness of the local surface where the points are located.

-Given a 3D LiDAR point cloud $P_c$, let $i$ be a point in $P_c$, $i \in P_c$.
-And $P_s$ be a set of continuous points on the same scan line as point $i$, and evenly distributed on both sides of $i$.
-And $|S|$ is the cardinality of $P_s$.
-The smooth term of current point $i$ is defined as follows:
+Given a 3D LiDAR point cloud $P_c$, let $i$ be a point in $P_c$. $P_s$ is a set of continuous points on the same scan line as point $i$, and evenly distributed on both sides of $i$. $|S|$ is the cardinality of $P_s$.
+The smooth term of the current point $i$ is defined as follows:

-where $\vec{p_i}$ and $\vec{p_j}$ are the coordinates of the two points $i$ and $j$ respectively.
-The edge points (as shown in \cref{fig2}a) are extracted with $\nabla$ greater than a threshold $Th_{\nabla}$.
+where $\vec{p_i}$ and $\vec{p_j}$ are the coordinates of the two points $i$ and $j$, respectively.
+The edge points (as shown in \cref{fig3}a) are extracted with $\nabla$ greater than a threshold $Th_{\nabla}$.